yanglab-computationalgenomics/SFyNCS/README.md

 # SFyNCS
-Tool used to detect fusion transcript from pair-end RNA-seq data
+Tool used to detect fusion transcripts from pair-end RNA-seq data